designcise/hawkbit/README.md

 ## Logging

-Hawkbit has built in support for Monolog.
+Hawkbit\Application has built in support for Monolog.
 To access a channel call:

 ```php
 <?php